JuliaLang/julia/README.md

 ### Notes for distribution package maintainers

 Package maintaners will typically want to make use of system libraries where possible.
-Please refer to the above version requirements and notes below.
+Please refer to the above version requirements and additional notes below.

 Currently community maintained packages are:
 - Fedora: [official](https://src.fedoraproject.org/rpms/julia), [Copr (for backports)](https://copr.fedorainfracloud.org/coprs/nalimilan/julia/)